davewragg/davewragg.github.io/_posts/2025-03-20-hit-the-road.md

 ---
 ## Mark your calendars

 T﻿he [cover is revealed](https://fantasy-hive.co.uk/2025/02/the-iron-road-by-david-wragg-cover-reveal/).
 The [blurb is out](https://harpercollins.co.uk/products/the-iron-road-tales-of-the-plains-book-3-david-wragg?variant=53513128608123).
 The [pre-order links are up](https://www.davewragg.com/books/tales-of-the-plains#the-iron-road-september-2025).
-Book 3 of the Tales of the Plains, **The Iron Road**, arrives this September (2025, history fans), in hardback, ebook and audio.
+Book 3 of *Tales of the Plains*, **The Iron Road**, arrives this September (2025, history fans), in hardback, ebook and audio.

 ## What's it all about, then?